-Growing Potatoes in Containers
+How to Grow Potatoes in Containers

-The only real disadvantage to growing potatoes in containers is that you have to be more vigilant about watering.
-It is very important to keep your soil moist: not wet, but damp.
-If you check the soil moisture often and water deeply, you should have a great potato harvest.Continue to 2 of 7 below.
+The only real disadvantage to growing potatoes in containers is you have to be more vigilant about regular watering, as container soil dries out faster than the ground.
+It is important to keep your soil moist but not waterlogged.
+If you check the soil moisture often and water deeply, you should have an abundant potato harvest.

 - Seed potatoes

 - Container (such as a large plastic bucket or grow bag)

 When growing potatoes in containers, use high-quality potting soil that is fast-draining, especially if you're using a plastic container.
 Organic soils are always a good choice as well.
 One good option is a half-and-half mixture of commercial potting soil and quality compost.
 Don't use ordinary garden soil for growing potatoes in containers; it drains poorly and contains pathogens and weed seeds.

 Potatoes can be grown in many different types of opaque containers—ideally, about 2 to 3 feet tall with a 10- to 15-gallon capacity.
 Avoid containers taller than this, because it can be hard to water the plants evenly, which can cause potatoes to rot.
 Specialty potato sacks are available at garden centers or online garden retailers, but any number of other repurposed containers will also work, including: